In a Wreck but No Ticket Was Issued? It’s Not As Big of a Deal As You Think

 Even if no one received a ticket, this report will still go up on the database.
 The police officer who arrives at the scene is obliged to enter the information.
 They do not place personally identifying information on the site, so users cannot see if someone received a ticket or not.

 Summing It All Up

-You should seek the services of a personal injury lawyer if you or a loved one experienced a car accident injury in the traffic accident.
-You can also seek the services of an attorney if someone in your family died as a result of the accident.
-As mentioned previously, neither party needs to receive a ticket for a trial to go ahead.
-Instead, the lawyer can work out how to defend you in court to get the settlement you deserve, even with no ticket.
+You should call us if you or a loved one experienced a car accident injury.
+You should also call us if someone in your family died as a result of the accident.
+As mentioned previously, neither party needs to receive a ticket for us to be able to win for you.

 Read our blog for more on all things personal injury related and when to seek guidance from a lawyer.